hollasch/LSON/README.md

 LSON: Lucid Serialized Object Notation
 ====================================================================================================
-_“If I had a dime for every developer who thought of creating a better JSON…”_
+_If I had a dime for every developer who thought of creating a better JSON…_

 - [LSON Specification][]